kantologist/Tuteria-Application/ReadMe.md

     1. You have a `requirements.txt` of the dependencies used by the project (_You are free to use any thirdparty libray you like to make life easy for you._)
     2. You have successfully organized the folder structure of the repo to match modern web development in **django**
-    3. Starting up the project should successfully display a functional page.(_Do no worry to much about the css but getting basic styling to work is a plus_)
+    3. Starting up the project should successfully display a functional home page.(_Do no worry to much about the css but getting basic styling to work is a plus_)
     4. When you are through, issuing a PR back to the main repo.

 **Things to take not of when submitting your PR**
 1. Indicate your full name in the PR.

+**Bonus points**
+1. Add a `.gitignore` file to your repo and ensure only files that need to be in the repo are there
+2. Applying **pep8** style guide in all the files you edit.
+3. Clear and useful commit messages.

 ### Good luck